davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003 captures Working with Dates and Times in R - Chapter 4 (Problems in Practice)
 * DataCamp_Insights_v003 captures Scalable Data Processing in R - Chapter 1 (Working with Increasingly Large Datasets)
 * Split DataCamp_Insights_v003 so new components can go in DataCamp_Insights_v003_a to stay under DLL limit

+### Expansions week of 12-FEB-2018
+* DataCamp_Insights_v003_a captures Scalable Data Processing in R - Chapter 2 (Processing and Analyzing Data with bigmemory)